 The Mustang wheel brakes on most modern units look mighty different today than they did when Lee Iaccoca first introduced the pony car at the now-famous 1964 World’s Fair.
 Performance-oriented vehicles, such as the Ford Mustang, helped lead the charge for changes in braking technology in the 1970s and '80s, and the industry later shifted to include those exciting innovations on most current automobiles.

 The development of the anti-lock braking system (ABS) certainly raised the bar.
 Introduced in the 1980s, ABS ensures that a vehicle maintains traction with the road’s surface while braking, while preventing the wheels from locking up.
 This provides much-needed stability while cornering.

 When it comes to selecting brakes for a Ford Mustang, pony car owners must settle on a debate that affects both cost and performance among other important attributes: Drum brakes vs. disc brakes.

-As more advanced as they are than drum brakes, however, disc brakes do not come without their share of drawbacks as well.
+Though they are significantly more advanced than drum brakes, disc brakes do not come without their share of drawbacks as well.
 Because the Mustang brakes are arguably the most important safety features on your entire build, it is best that you know all of the facts before you make any changes to the system.

-We will begin with the oldest option of the two- drum brakes.
+Drum brakes are the oldest of the two options.
 Once the automotive industry moved on from the hand levers, drum brakes became standard on all four wheels.
-As the name implies, a drum brake setup features all of the braking components blinded together inside a round object that closely resembles, you guessed it, a drum.
+As the name implies, a drum brake setup features all of the braking components together inside a round object that closely resembles, you guessed it, a drum.